Matthew Newman

 Amrit Kenth

-Amrit is a medical student with a passion for robotics, healthcare, and community development.
-A former member of Team Canada’s VEX and FIRST Robotics teams, she has a proven track record of success in STEM.
-Amrit’s dedication to service began in middle school with fundraising for a water well in Ecuador and continued with her contributions to building a hospital in Peru.
-She is an active volunteer with St. John Ambulance, where she played a key role in administering vaccines during the COVID-19 pandemic.
-Amrit is committed to making a lasting impact by identifying and supporting small-scale healthcare initiatives in developing countries.
+Amrit is a medical student and emerging leader in healthcare innovation, with a strong background in robotics and global development.
+A former captain on Team Canada’s VEX and FIRST Robotics teams, she has led STEM initiatives on national and international stages.
+Her commitment to service began in middle school, spearheading a fundraiser for a water well in Ecuador, and later contributing to the construction of a hospital in Peru.
+As a key volunteer with St. John Ambulance, she helped lead vaccination efforts during the COVID-19 pandemic.
+Amrit now focuses on advancing small-scale healthcare solutions in underserved communities worldwide.

 Vinny Rajkumar